 Scaling sales key takeaways:

-Over the last two years, the Cognism sales team has almost tripled in headcount.
-It’s safe to say we know a thing or two about scaling a sales team.
+Over the last three years, the Cognism sales team has almost tripled in headcount.
+It’s safe to say we know a thing or two about scaling a sales team!

 Here’s the expert panel we spoke to:

-Using this system, the sales team knew exactly who to target and who to leave alone.
+Using this system, our sales team knew exactly who to target and who to leave alone.

 This process was entirely data-driven.
-The companies were ranked based on the following criteria:
+We ranked the companies using these criteria:

 It’s a rule of B2B lead generation that all leads are not created equal.